dbp/website/essays/2018-01-01-home-backups.markdown

 ### Software

 - The Raspberry Pi is running Raspbian (Debian distributed for the Raspberry Pi).
+This seems to be the best supported linux distribution, and I've used Debian on servers & desktops for maybe 10 years now, so it's a no-brainer.
 The external hard drives are a RAID1 with BTRFS.
-If I were doing it from scratch, I would investigate ZFS, but I've been migrating this same data over different drives and home servers since ZFS was essentially totally experimental on linux, and on linux, for RAID1, BTRFS seems totally stable.
+If I were doing it from scratch, I would look into ZFS, but I've been migrating this same data over different drives and home servers (on the same file system) since ZFS was essentially totally experimental on linux, and on linux, for RAID1, BTRFS seems totally stable (people do not say the same thing about RAID5/6).

-  The point is, you should use an advanced file system in RAID1 (on ZFS you could go higher, but I prefer simplicity and the power consumption of having just two drives) that can detect&correct errors, lets you swap in new drives and migrate out old ones, migrate to larger drives, etc. This is essentially the feature-set that both ZFS and BTRFS have, but the former is considered to be more stable and the latter has been in linux for longer.
+    The point is, you should use an advanced file system in RAID1 (on ZFS you could go higher, but I prefer simplicity and the power consumption of having just two drives, and can afford to pay for the wasted drive space) that can detect&correct errors, lets you swap in new drives and migrate out old ones, migrate to larger drives, etc. This is essentially the feature-set that both ZFS and BTRFS have, but the former is considered to be more stable and the latter has been in linux for longer.

 - For backups, I'm using [Duplicacy](https://github.com/gilbertchen/duplicacy),
-  which is annoyingly similarly named to a much older backup tool called [Duplicity](http://duplicity.nongnu.org/).
-It's also annoyingly _not_ free software, but for personal use, the command-line version (which is the only version that I would be using) _is_ free.
+  which is annoyingly similarly named to a much older backup tool called [Duplicity](http://duplicity.nongnu.org/) (there also seems to be another tool called [Duplicati](https://github.com/duplicati/duplicati), which I haven't tried.
+Couldn't backup tools get more creative?
+How about calling a tool "albatross"?).
+It's also annoyingly _not_ free software, but for personal use, the command-line version (which is the only version that I would be using) _is_ free-as-in-beer.
 I actually settled on this after trying and failing to use (actually open-source) competitors:

     First, I tried the aforementioned [Duplicity](http://duplicity.nongnu.org/)
     (using its friendly frontend [duply](http://duply.net/)).
 I actually was